jotakaef/URLShortener/README.md

 ```

 1. If Node/npm isn't installed on the machine, Maven will do the installation.
-2. Then "npm install" will be fired for he /frontend folder.
+2. Then "npm install" will be fired on the */frontend* folder.
 It may take a while until it finishes.
 3. The executable JAR file will be generated and then copied to :

 ```